The Castelli Mondiale bib shorts are top of Castelli's range. We've sized them up.

 For more details visit the Castelli website.

-Castelli’s new top of the range shorts really are top-notch with few seams, innovative features, Castelli’s very comfortable Progetto X2 Air seatpad and understated looks.
+Castelli’s top of the range shorts really are top-notch with few seams, innovative features, Castelli’s very comfortable Progetto X2 Air seatpad and understated looks.